 Corporate members help advance PEM’s mission while receiving an array of benefits, including up to 40%-off event space rental in the museum’s new 8,000-square-foot atrium and 5,000-square-foot garden.
 PEM offers unique opportunities for you and your business to achieve valuable exposure, fulfill your philanthropic goals and connect to your passions, all while reaching PEM’s diverse audiences.
 Please contact email@example.com to become a corporate member and experience PEM’s new wing before it opens to the public.

-Join PEM’s Rose-Marie and Eijk van Otterloo Director and CEO, Brian Kennedy; State Senator, Joan B. Lovely; State Representative, Paul F. Tucker; and Salem Mayor, Kimberley Driscoll, for a ribbon cutting ceremony to officially kick off the museum’s newest and most exciting chapter yet.
-Tour the new wing, enjoy live music, art making, and performances throughout the day.
+Join PEM’s Rose-Marie and Eijk van Otterloo Director and CEO Brian Kennedy during this special new wing celebration to officially kick off the museum’s newest and most exciting chapter yet.
+Tour the new space, enjoy live music, art making and performances throughout the day.
 General admission is free.

 PUBLIC OPENING | Sunday, September 29 | 10 AM - 5 PM | FREE